DariaZvezdochkina/IType-App/README.md

 ## Project description

-The applicaton allows the user to view ans also search vacancies, which in tern contain:
+The applicaton allows the user to view and also search IT vacancies, which in tern contain:

 - job description
 - requirments